 Your Bridal Portrait Look

 Many brides choose to do a full trial run of their wedding day look, including hair, makeup, and incorporating any accessories such as their veil, jewelry, and bouquet they’ll be wearing on their big day.
 If you choose to do this, I highly suggest that you do not do your hair and makeup yourself (unless you’ll be doing this on your wedding day also).
-Instead plan on having whoever will be doing these things on your wedding day prepare you for your bridal photography session as well.
+Instead plan on having whomever will be doing these things on your wedding day prepare you for your bridal photography session as well.
 This way, you’ll know exactly what the look will end up being, and you won’t have to stress about not getting that curl just right.
 Plan on bringing all your accessories, any necessary undergarments that will go with your dress, and the shoes you plan on wearing.

 Bring a friend or bridesmaid to help you out.
 Wedding dresses and bridal preparation tends to be a lot of work, and an extra set of hands to help you maneuver in your dress or bring you snacks will go a long way towards keeping you relaxed.
 Choose this person wisely!
 Don’t bring along a friend or family member who might stress you out (you know who they are) – this may show in your photographs.